April 2026

 GPT-5.5 · 12.1 min

-*Opus fast mode isn't available to every Shortcut user, but is meaningfully faster when enabled.
+*Opus 4.6 fast mode isn't available to every Shortcut user, but is meaningfully faster when enabled.
+Opus 4.7 has no fast mode.

 1) Accuracy and speed, together

 Speed and accuracy are most useful read together.
-In standard mode, GPT-5.5 sits at the top-left of the curve on v25 — higher accuracy and less time at every effort level.
-Opus 4.7 trades time for accuracy; at High and Max it thinks longer to get there.
+In standard mode, GPT-5.5 sits at the top-left of the curve on v25 — higher accuracy at every effort level, and faster at Medium and Max.
+Opus 4.7 trades time for accuracy; at Max it thinks longer to get there.
 The generational lift on the GPT side is striking: GPT-5.4 at Max scores about what GPT-5.5 scores at Medium.

-The dotted lines change the picture.
-With fast mode enabled, the same Opus accuracy arrives in about 40% of the time.
-Opus 4.7's curve shifts sharply left — nearly meeting GPT-5.5 at Max effort and overtaking it at Medium.
+The dotted line changes the picture.
+With Opus 4.6 fast mode enabled, the same accuracy arrives in about 40% of the time.
+The curve shifts sharply left — faster than GPT-5.5 at every effort level, though GPT-5.5 still leads on accuracy.
 That's the experience Pro and Teams users get when they turn fast mode on.
+Opus 4.7 has no fast mode, so its curve stays put.

 Easy vs. hard